Consolidated Appropriations and American Rescue Plan Acts of 2021 telehealth updates

 Medicare patients can now receive telehealth services for behavioral health care in their homes in any part of the country.
 This includes most behavioral health services such as counseling, psychotherapy, and psychiatric evaluations.
 The patient must have had at least one in-person visit with the provider in the six months before the telehealth visit in order to be eligible.

-Please see this summary (PDF) from the Center for Connected Health Policy (CCHP) on Telehealth Provisions in the Consolidated Appropriations Act for more information.
+Please see this summary (PDF) from the National Policy Center - Center for Connected Health Policy on Telehealth Provisions in the Consolidated Appropriations Act for more information.

 American Rescue Plan Act of 2021